-Hope and healing on the Trans Canada Trail: One man’s road to inner peace took him across British Columbia…twice
+One man’s path to inner peace took him across British Columbia…twice

 Trevor Hodgson is an avid cyclist who hails from Kelowna, in BC’s Okanagan region, and he suffers from bipolar disorder.
 Also known as manic depression, bipolar depression is a mental illness characterized by severe high and low moods.

-At a particularly low point in 2014 when Trevor was struggling with an episode of depression and suicidal thoughts, he found hope and purpose in cycling the Trans Canada Trail (TCT) in his home province of British Columbia.
+At a particularly low point in 2014 when Trevor was struggling with an episode of depression and suicidal thoughts, he found hope and purpose in cycling The Great Trail in his home province of British Columbia.
 “I can’t say that riding the Trail saved my life but I will say it gave me a reason to live,” says Trevor.
-“Now, riding the Trans Canada Trail is a way for me to stay physically fit, manage my weight and combat depression.”
+“Now, riding the Trail is a way for me to stay physically fit, manage my weight and combat depression.”

 Trevor travels alone, riding a fully suspended mountain bike hitched to a single wheel trailer with between 110 to 130 lbs of camping gear, GPS, smartphone, water, and enough food to provide nourishment for between 3 to 7 day trips.
 “Water is the most important thing, and I have run low a couple of times,” says Trevor.